aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

                 RequiredPermissionName = PermissionKey.Phonebook
             }
             ...
-     };
+        }
+    }

-Let's set the properties of the new *NavigationMenuItem*;
+Let's set the properties of the new *NavigationMenuItem*:

 1.  **Title:** It's already localized in the [Developing Step By Step Phonebook](Developing-Step-By-Step-Core.html).
-We just set localization key with this shortcut: **L.Localize("PhoneBook").** And it localizes the menu text.
+We just set localization key with this shortcut: **L.Localize("PhoneBook")**.
+And it localizes the menu text.
 2.  **Icon:** Download a related png icon file.
-For this example go to
+For this example, go to
     <https://material.io/icons/#ic_contact_phone> and download PNGS.
     Then extract the downloaded zip file.
 In the zip file, you can use *ic\_contact\_phone\_black\_24dp\\android\\drawable-xxhdpi\\ic\_contact\_phone\_black\_24dp.png* as the icon.
 Copy and paste the file into **UI\\Assets\\Images** folder in the **Acme.PhoneBookDemo.Mobile.Shared** project.
-    Right click the png file and go to properties.
-In the **Advanced** section set **Build Action** as **Embedded resource**.
+    Right-click the png file and go to properties.
+In the **Advanced** section, set **Build Action** as **Embedded resource**.
     This is mandatory!
 This will help to share the icon file across platforms.
-    Now set Icon property of *NavigationMenuItem* to **"ic\_contact\_phone\_black\_24dp.png"**
+    Now set Icon property of *NavigationMenuItem* to **"ic\_contact\_phone\_black\_24dp.png"**:
     <img src="images/xamarin-phonebook-set-menu-icon-as-embedded-resource.png" alt="Add PhoneBook Menu Item to Menu" class="img-thumbnail" />

 1.  **ViewType:** Must be the class name of the view in the **View** folder.
-The view name is *PeopleView* let's set view type to **typeof(PeopleView).**
+The view name is *PeopleView*, so let's set view type to **typeof(PeopleView)**.
-2.  **RequiredPermissioName:** A permission key has to be assigned to be able to show/hide the new menu according to the user's permission.
+2.  **RequiredPermissionName:** A permission key has to be assigned to be able to show/hide the new menu according to the user's permission.
-    In the previous document it's already declared in "[Define the permission](https://www.aspnetzero.com/Documents/Developing-Step-By-Step-Core#define-the-permission)"
+    In the previous document, it's already declared in "[Define the permission](https://www.aspnetzero.com/Documents/Developing-Step-By-Step-Core#define-the-permission)"
     section as "**Pages.Tenant.PhoneBook**".
 We need to use the same string for permission key.
-So what you have to do is add the below line to **PermissionKey** class like below
+So what you have to do is add the below line to **PermissionKey** class like below:

     ```c#
     public const string Phonebook = "Pages.Tenant.PhoneBook";
     ```

 Let's run the application to see the new menu item.
-In this example

-We'll use Android platform to test the sample.
-Hence set the startup project to **Acme.PhoneBookDemo.Mobile.Droid**.
+In this example, we'll use Android platform to test the sample.
+Hence, set the startup project to **Acme.PhoneBookDemo.Mobile.Droid**.

 If you've already started Android emulator, you can directly run the project.
-But if you've not started the emulator yet, it's advised to start the emulator first from the Visual Studio Toolbar like shown below...
-The reason of initializing emulator is; sometimes Visual Studio cannot make initial connection to the emulator for the first run.
+But if you've not started the emulator yet, it's advised to start the emulator first from the Visual Studio Toolbar as shown below.
+The reason of initializing emulator is: sometimes Visual Studio cannot make initial connection to the emulator for the first run.
 So it's better to run it and wait until it starts up successfully.
 When you see the emulator home screen, you can run the project (F5).